-Why Never Accept Accommodations
+Why You Should Never Accept School Accommodations

 - They know where you are, where you live and in some cases, they know everything about what you do in your spare time because someone in the area is watching you.
 If you are sick, they know where to find you and can make you go to work anyway.
-Because they own the place, they have the right to come into your place to snoop, especially if you are living on school property and they know who comes and goes out of your living space.
+Because they own the place, they have the right to come into your place to snoop, especially if you are living on school property, and they know who comes and goes out of your living space.
 There have been some stories about hidden video equipment and spyware software on your computer or internet.

-- If the accommodations are provided with the job, whether it is in the school or off school property, what do you think the chance are that they will allow you to continue living in the accommodations if you quit or worst, get fired?
+- If the accommodations are provided with the job, whether it is in the school or off school property, what do you think the chances are that they will allow you to continue living in the accommodation if you quit or worse, get fired?
 You could be put in a position where you are unemployed and homeless in a matter of hours.
 Being that the accommodations are provided by and paid for by the school, they can even get the police involved with removing you immediately and you have no say about it.
 I hope your employment with the school is totally legal because it is a possibility that the police will want to see your visa, temporary residence permit (TRP) and Category B.

-- If fired or if you quit your job, there is an extremely good chance that the school will not pay you immediately and make you wait until the scheduled pay period or they may not pay you at all.
+- If fired or if you quit your job, there is an extremely good chance that the school will not pay you immediately and make you wait until the scheduled pay period, or they may not pay you at all.
 If they don’t pay you, what can you do about it?
-You’re homeless, unemployed and broke, and it is a good chance they are going to cancel your visa and category B. You can make a complaint to the government (if you are legally employed) but you will be lucky if the government will process everything within a timely manner and you could be waiting for months before the matter makes it to court.
+You’re homeless, unemployed and broke, and there is a good chance they are going to cancel your visa and Category B. You can make a complaint to the government (if you are legally employed) but you will be lucky if the government will process everything within a timely manner and you could be waiting for months before the matter makes it to court.
 If you aren’t legally employed, you can do nothing and the government won’t lift a finger to help you, neither will the courts.

 - If the school is paying for the accommodations, they are generally paying the water, electricity and gas.
 This means they can have reasons to complain about usage.
-The electric bill is too high because you want warm in the winter and to be cool in the summer.
-By the way, most Chinese don’t use their heating and air conditioning because they want to save money on electricity and they are willing to sacrifice their own comfort to save money.
+The electric bill is too high because you want warmth in the winter and to be cool in the summer.
+By the way, most Chinese don’t use their heating and air conditioning because they want to save money on electricity and are willing to sacrifice their own comfort to save money.

 - Free is generally not free.
 If the accommodations are at the school, it cost the school nothing.
 If it is an apartment, the school got the apartment extremely cheap or it’s a friend’s place and they are working on a side deal.
 Generally, a job that comes with accommodations generally pays less, even if it isn’t costing them anything.